ftlabs/ftlabs.github.io/_posts/2018-03-23-crossword-data-format.md

 and drives [an interactive version](https://labs.ft.com/crosswords/2018/03/07/Puzzle-15800-dynamic.html).

-# The new format
+## The new format

-The crossword data format is a DSL, [a Domain Specific Language](https://en.wikipedia.org/wiki/Domain-specific_language), being an concise, clear, human-readable piece of text that specifies how to construct a simple crossword.
+The crossword data format is a DSL, [a Domain Specific Language](https://en.wikipedia.org/wiki/Domain-specific_language), being an concise, human-readable piece of structured text that specifies how to construct a simple crossword.

 It is written in [YAML](https://en.wikipedia.org/wiki/YAML).
 Or rather, nearly YAML.
 The line items for each clue need to be wrapped in quotes in order to accommodate colons and speech marks in the clue.
 Currently our implementation fails to take this into account, parsing the text directly and not as YAML.